Jacobs' Pharmacy and Historical Marker for the First Coca-Cola Served

 Jacobs' Pharmacy was the first establishment to serve the now famous beverage, Coca-Cola, on May 8, 1886.
-Jacobs acquired the building in 1884 and later sold his interest in Coca-Cola to Asa Candler who later took control of the company from the drink's inventor John Pemberton.
-The building has long since been demolished, but this historical marker was installed in 2016 and shares the history of the pharmacy and its now-famous beverage.
+Jacobs' acquired the building in 1884 and sold his interest in Coca-Cola to Asa Candler, who later took control of the company from the drink's inventor, John Pemberton.
+The building has long since been demolished, but this historical marker, installed in 2016, represents the history of the pharmacy and its now-famous beverage.

-Joseph Jacobs, the owner of Jacobs' Pharmacy, studied under Dr. Crawford W. Long, the doctor who discovered ether's value in surgery.
+Joseph Jacobs, the owner of Jacobs' Pharmacy, studied under Dr. Crawford W. Long, the doctor who discovered Ether's Value in surgery.
 Jacobs received a degree from the Philadelphia College of Pharmacy in 1879.
 Despite the historical significance, the original building was demolished many years ago.
-The Coca-Cola company requested permission to erect this marker to designate the importance of the location in 2016.
+The Coca-Cola company requested permission to erect this marker, to designate the importance of the location's history in 2016.

 Asa G. Candler signed on as an investor in one-third of the Coca-Cola brand in 1887 and later persuaded Pemberton to sell the formula for $2300.
 Candler sold the brand to a group of investors in 1919, a date that could be considered the start of the modern Coca-Cola company.

 Bellis, M. (2018).
 The History of Coca-Cola. [online] ThoughtCo.
 Available at: https://www.thoughtco.com/history-of-coca-cola-1991477

 Stafford, L. (2012).
 Coca-Cola to spend $30 billion to grow globally. [online] Atlanta Journal- Constitution.
 Available at: https://www.ajc.com/business/coca-cola-spend-billion-grow- globally/w9gISxxV0dkJOQAZrnUOdM/